 AGS 500 may be waived, per the program director's discretion, for the following students:

 The master of science in geographic information systems can be completed in two years.
-Offered through the Elmhurst College Online Center, the program is fully online through eight-week sessions, so classes are flexible enough to accommodate the schedules of professionals with work and family commitments.
+The program is offered fully online through eight-week sessions, so classes are flexible enough to accommodate the schedules of professionals with work and family commitments.

 Dedicated GIS Server